 And says only Your name.

-Other prominent Sufi poets in Gujarat included Shaikh Mahmud Darya’i (1419-1534) and Shaik ‘Ali Muhammad Jiv Gamdhani (d.
+Other prominent Sufi poets in Gujarat writing in Hindi-Urdu included Shaikh Mahmud Darya’i (1419-1534) and Shaik ‘Ali Muhammad Jiv Gamdhani (d.
 1565).
-They wrote in a Hindi-Urdu that was inflected with Gujarati words and idioms, which became known as “Gujri.”
+Their Hindi-Urdu eventually became known with “Gujari,” a Hindi-Urdu inflected with Gujarati words, phrases and idioms.

 Hindi/Urdu Literature in South India (‘Deccani’)